Natalie Morales (actress): Acting

 Morales had a guest appearance on CSI: Miami in 2006, and played a character in Pimp My Ride that year, a video game version of the MTV television series Pimp My Ride.
 Her first major role was in The Middleman, a sci-fi dramedy which aired on the ABC Family network for one season.
 She starred as Wendy Watson; the series was adapted from the comic book, The Middleman.
 Morales also starred in and executive produced a Web series, titled Quitters.
 The series was an official selection of the 3rd annual ITVFest (Independent Television Festival) in Los Angeles in August 2008.

 In 2009, Morales joined the cast of the USA Network television series White Collar for the first season.
 She portrayed Lauren Cruz, a junior FBI agent.
 In May 2010, after her dismissal from the White Collar cast, Morales began recurring on the NBC sitcom Parks and Recreation, as Lucy, the girlfriend of Aziz Ansari's character Tom Haverford and bartender at The Snakehole Lounge.
 Morales appeared in Oliver Stone's 2010 film, Wall Street: Money Never Sleeps, a sequel to his 1987 film Wall Street.
 She was cast as Chelsea Handler's best friend in Are You There, Chelsea?.
 She left the series when the cast was replaced for creative reasons.
 Morales also appeared on Aaron Sorkin's HBO drama, The Newsroom, guest-starring as Kaylee, the girlfriend of Dev Patel’s character, Neal.
 In 2013, Morales joined the cast of Trophy Wife as Meg, Kate's best friend.
 In 2015, she joined the cast of the Fox series The Grinder.
 In 2017, she appeared in some episodes of the NBC series Powerless.
 Morales appeared as Detective Anne Garcia in the Netflix horror comedy series Santa Clarita Diet.

 Morales was in the television series Abby's, an NBC multi-camera sitcom created by Josh Malmuth and executive produced by Parks and Recreation creator Michael Schur.
 Their third series for the network, it premiered on March 28, 2019.
 Later that year, Morales was cast as Michelle in the Netflix black comedy series Dead to Me, appearing in seasons 2 and 3.

 In 2022, Morales was cast as Kate Danton in season 3 of The Morning Show.
-The following year, Morales was cast as pediatric surgeon Dr. Monica Beltran in Season 20 of Grey's Anatomy.
+The following year, Morales was cast as pediatric surgeon Dr. Monica Beltran on Grey's Anatomy, appearing in a recurring role for two seasons.
+Her final appearance was in the show's season 22 premiere.

-In 2025, Variety ranked My Dead Friend Zoe as one of the 10 Best Movies of the year.
+In 2025, Variety ranked Morales-lead movie My Dead Friend Zoe as one of the 10 Best Movies of the year.
+That same year, she was part of the main cast of the miniseries The Beast in Me, portraying the estranged wife of Claire Danes's character.
 She was also cast as Cassie in the Amazon MGM Studios rom-com You Deserve Each Other.